Xion345/xion345.github.io/_drafts/reliable-laptop-benchmarks-solution.md

 for instance to evaluate the sensitivity of an algorithm to a parameter, or compare two algorithms.
-If you don't take into account the variability caused by *scheduling events* and *frequency scaling events*, you will obtain inconsistencies in your results, as shown below:
+If you don't take into account the variability caused by *scheduling events* and *frequency scaling events*, you will obtain discrepancies in your results, as shown below:

 <img src="/assets/laptop-benchmarks/web-keep-0-edited.png" width="500" class="center-image" />